 In the third quarter of 2020 the Company streamlined its structure and operations by consolidating its core US and Canadian operations.
-As a result of this consolidation, along with the continued investment in solar and energy storage business, the Company determined that the prior operating segments no longer reflected how management monitored and evaluated operating results.
-This conclusion was reached in part due to the fact that solar and energy storage business is distinct from its core business and that anticipated future operating results will be significant enough to warrant a distinct segment, as well as the consolidation of management of North American operations.
-As such, the Company now reports on the following segments: North America, International, Solar and Energy Storage, and these reportable segments reflect how management allocates resources and assesses the performance of the Company.
+As a result of this consolidation, along with the continued investment in its solar and energy storage business, the Company determined that the prior operating segments no longer reflected how management monitored and evaluated operating results.
+This conclusion was reached in part due to the fact that Pason's solar and energy storage business is distinct from its core business and that anticipated future operating results will be significant enough to warrant a distinct segment, and finally, the consolidation of management of North American operations.
+As such, the Company now reports on the following segments: (1) North America, (2) International, and (3) Solar and Energy Storage, and these reportable segments reflect how management allocates resources and assesses the performance of the Company.

-All comparative figures have been reclassified to conform to the new presentation.
+All comparative figures have been reclassified to conform to the new reporting segments listed above.